Lyxnx/android-gradle-catalogs/README.md

 1. Applies the KSP plugin if needed
 2. Sets the schema directory to the configured directory (see below)
-3. Adds the Room runtime, runtime ktx, and compiler to dependencies from the `androidx` catalog
+3. Adds the Room runtime, runtime ktx, and compiler to dependencies from the first catalog containing the `androidx.room:room-runtime`, `androidx.room:room-ktx`, `androidx.room:room-compiler`, and the `androidx.room:room-testing` artifacts
 4. Adds the Room testing dependency

 #### Configuring